Noisy Interactive Quantum Communication: Results in Other Models

-The approach we take in the quantum model is to emulate the approach in the shared entanglement model by first using the provided quantum channels to distribute sufficient entanglement, and then by using them effectively as classical channels along with the entanglement to run the simulation protocol of section \ref{sec:opt}.
-Let us look at the parameters of the quantum error correcting codes (QECCs) we use to distribute entanglement.
+The approach we take in the quantum model is to emulate the simulation in the shared entanglement model.
+First, we use the quantum channels available to distribute sufficient entanglement.
+Alice and Bob can use entanglement to generate a secret key.
+They then use the quantum channels effectively as classical channels along with the entanglement to run the simulation protocol from \cref{sec:opt}.
+Thus the simulation consists of an entanglement distribution phase, followed by a protocol implementation phase.